thindil/tashy2/CONTRIBUTING.md

 ## Features propositions

-If you want to talk/propose changes in any existing the library feature, feel free to contact me via issues tracker or mail (addresses of both you can find at top of this file).
+If you want to talk/propose changes in any existing the library feature, feel free to contact me via [project page](https://www.laeran.pl/repositories/tashy2/).
 General rule about propositions is same as for bugs reports - please, try to write that much information as possible.
 This help us all better understand purpose of your changes.

 ## Code propositions